-MiFID 2 requires that each client is categorized as a "retail client", "professional client" or "eligible counterparty".
-The classification is designed to ensure that each client receives the appropriate level of protection and information in accordance with her or his knowledge and experience of transactions in financial instruments as well as with the type, frequency and volume of the transactions involved.
+FinSA requires that each client is categorized as a "retail client", "professional client" or "institutional client".
+The classification is designed to ensure that each client receives the appropriate level of protection and information in accordance with her or his knowledge and experience of transactions in financial instruments as well as with the amount of disposable assets.